Without Wifi last week, but suffice to say Berlin was excellent. Thanks to Sabine et al and good to meet… twitter.com/i/web/status/8…

 I am a social scientist working at the intersection between human geography and media.
 I am located at Newcastle University, where I work as a Senior Lecturer in Media and Cultural Studies.
-Specifically my work investigates the relationship between bodies and technologies and how technologies shape and alter the practices, experiences and capacities of those who use them.
+Specifically my work investigates the cultures, economies and politics of digital interfaces and the role digital technologies play in transforming everyday life.

 I am primary investigator on the ESRC funded project ‘Digital Interfaces and Debt: understanding mediated decision making processes in high cost short term credit products’ that runs between 2016-18.